Master P: Personal life

 Miller is Catholic.
 In 1999, he donated $500,000 to the Catholic elementary school he attended and to two nearby churches.

-After 21 years of marriage Miller and his wife, Sonya C. Miller, separated in 2010 but Sonya did not file for a divorce until 2013.
-The former couple have 7 children together, including Romeo Miller.
+In 2010, after 21 years of marriage Miller and his wife, Sonya C. Miller separated.
+Sonya did not file for a divorce until 2013.
+The former couple have 7 children together, including Romeo Miller and Cymphonique Miller.
 Miller also has another child by another woman.
 Sonya and Miller also raised their nephew after Miller's brother was killed in a robbery in 1990.

 In 2014, Sonya sued Miller, asking for almost 40% of their assets.
 Miller has claimed that the two had settled the matter privately in 2016 but it was never submitted to court.
 In December 2021, he asked the judge to declare him legally single.
 In May 2022, it was reported that the rapper was legally declared single.

 In 2007, he swore off profanity and endorsed Barack Obama for President of the United States of America, contributing frequently to his campaign.

 On May 29, 2022, Miller announced that his daughter Tytyana Miller had died at 29 years old.